List of Coronation Street characters introduced in 1960: Jack Walker

 John "Jack" Walker is portrayed by Arthur Leslie between 1960 and 1970.
 Jack was born on 26 April 1900 in Accrington, Lancashire.
 He was born to parents Joan and Amos, who was a veterinarian.
 Jack married the love of his life Annie Beaumont in 1937, and shortly afterward the couple bought the Rovers Return Inn.
 They ran it together and Annie gave birth to a son, Billy, in 1938 and later a daughter Joan, the apple of Jack's eye.
 Jack soon had to go and fight for his country in the Second World War and Annie was left to run the pub until Jack returned.
 Jack was a long-suffering husband as Annie was a snob and saw herself as a more educated person than the rest of the people on Coronation Street, Jack had to put up with Annie's antics and enjoyed watching his daughter Joan marry in 1961.

-Jack and Annie were also offered the Royal Oak by the brewery but they decided that their heart belonged in the Rovers Return.
+Jack and Annie were offered the Royal Oak by the brewery but they decided that their heart belonged in the Rovers Return.
 In 1964, Annie left Jack after she suspected him of cheating on her.
 Jack remained calm as he knew that her accusations were untrue and he had not been having an affair.
 Annie soon realized this and returned to the Rovers.
 Three years later, Annie again suspected that Jack was having an affair, this time with Elsie Tanner in 1967, but Annie had incorrectly interpreted the situation as Jack wanted Elsie to make some clothing for Annie.
 Jack also helped his good friend Ena Sharples recover from the death of her daughter in 1967.

 In 1969, the residents of Coronation Street arranged a trip but the coach crashed and Jack was left in a bad way, which left Annie in tears but Jack recovered in time to serve behind the bar again.
 Jack and Annie had run the Rovers for 33 years when Jack fell ill and went to stay with his daughter Joan in Derby.
 Jack died of a heart attack while at Joan's house.
 His death was the result of actor Arthur Leslie dying from the same cause.
 He was the first main character on Coronation Street to be written out due to the death of the actor who played them, so it was a huge shock at the time.
 Out of respect for Leslie's family, Jack's funeral took place off-screen, and his death (unlike those of future characters who were written out for the same reason) was presented as a known fact to the main characters from the beginning of Episode 987 (broadcast 8 July 1970), and did not dominate the storyline.
 Jack left a devastated street of residents and a heartbroken wife, but as he would have wanted, the Rovers remained open and Annie continued to be landlady for another 13 years.